WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 }
 ```

-But Swift Macro does not have this constraint.
-We can have a macro called
+But Swift Macro offers a viable way of such kind of encapsulation.
+We can
-`#unwrapped` which is used as the code shown below:
+have a macro called `#unwrapped` which is used as the code shown below:

 ```swift
 func foo(_ bar: Int?) {